zama-ai/concrete-ml/docs/deep-learning/fhe_assistant.md

 print(quantized_numpy_module.fhe_circuit.graph.maximum_integer_bit_width())
 ```

-Decreasing the number of bits and the number of PBS applications induces large reductions in the computation time of the compiled circuit.
+Reducing the number of bits and the number of PBS applications can significantly decrease the computation time of the compiled circuit.